Cheap Seats (TV series): Series finale

 A special titled This is Inside Cheap Seats that aired on April 17, 2006, though most of the content therein was fictional.
 The fourth and final season premiered on June 5, 2006.

 The series finale aired on November 19, and included racquetball, amateur bowling, curling, model airplane racing, and ping-pong.
 The episode's main focus was on the Sklars (fictitiously) getting a job on ESPN's SportsCenter.
 However, it turned out they weren't hired to be anchors, but as errand boys to do the anchors' bidding, causing the brothers to consider going back to the show, which was currently being hosted by then New York Yankees outfielder Johnny Damon (a fan of the show) and a recurring character called the "Score Settler."
 Before the last episode, ESPN Classic presented 12 previous episodes in a six-hour "finale-a-thon."

-Cheap Seats reruns do not currently air on the now-defunct ESPN Classic or any other network.
+Cheap Seats reruns no longer air, and ESPN Classic has since shut down.
 Selected episodes from the first season were at one time, but are no longer, available for purchase through the iTunes Store.